LJW-Dev/Modern-Warfare-BDiff/README.md

 where sourceBuffer and patchBuffer are pointers to the source and patch files, and outBuffer is a pointer to memory to be filled with the resulting patched FastFile.

 outBufferSize must be the EXACT size of the resulting patched FastFile.

+Will return false if any errors are encountered during diffing, true if was successful.